Python Programming Basics tutorial for beginners

 Loops :

-Loops are used to execute code repetitively.
+Loops execute code repetitively.

 For loop: